 Finding candidates that really excite us is not an easy task.
 Believe me when I tell you that the 14 West Talent team knows all about this struggle.
 But we’ve found that social media is making it a lot easier to not only find more people… but find the right people.
 To us, it’s just as important (if not more) to find the candidate who is the right fit for a certain team dynamic and culture than the candidate with the highest level of skill or experience.
 We’ve always believed this and made every effort to get the right people in the door.

-At any given moment, our recruiters are working to fill 80-100 career opportunities at The Agora Companies.
+At any given moment, our recruiters are working to fill several positions at the companies we support.
 And in recent years, their team and ours have worked more and more closely to collaborate on new marketing and engagement methods – the biggest being social media.

 By now, you might be sick of hearing about how social media can be a powerful tool, blah, blah.
 If that’s the case, you really should try to have a little more fun with it.
 Explore the possibilities a little.
 I find it amazing what we’re able to do with the right content (but that’s an entirely different post, so stay tuned…).
 And I love helping others learn to use social media as an easy-to-use and cheap recruitment tool.

 So if you or your company are sharing career opportunities on social, here are my 8 favorite (and super simple) tips for getting it right.

 8 TIPS TO EXPAND EVERY JOB’S REACH ON SOCIAL MEDIA

 1.)
 Share your company’s updates to your own channels.

 When your company is hiring, are they posting about the job opportunity?
 If not, they should be.
 And if they are, then you should be lending them a hand and sharing it to your personal channels too.
 Organic reach is driven by engagement, so when you share, comment, and like your company’s posts, it helps them reach more people.
 Plus, if you’re willing to recommend your workplace to others, that speaks volumes.